Year 11 (Stage 1) Curriculum

 Semester

-Discover your physical capabilities and investigate the factors that influence and improve participation and performance outcomes in badminton and lawn bowls.
+Students will discover their physical capabilities and investigate the factors that influence and improve participation and performance outcomes in badminton and lawn bowls.
 Biomechanics, energy systems, and training principles will be applied to an individualised training program, whilst the factors that impact on equity in sport will be explored.

 Full year (two semesters)